-Plan Administrator means the Group Health Plan (GHP) or a named administrator of the Plan having fiduciary responsibility for its operation.
+Plan Administrator means a named administrator of the Group Health Plan (GHP) having fiduciary responsibility for its operation.
 BCBSTX is not the Plan Administrator.

 Plan Anniversary Date means the day, month, and year of the 12-month period following the Plan Effective Date and corresponding date in each year thereafter for as long as this Benefit Booklet is in force.